jaymagrob/sei-project-3/README.md

                   })}
 ```

-## Challenges & future improvements
+## Reflection

+### Wins

+* Created a full-stack MERN app in one week.
+* Robust back-end testing meant issues were picked up and fixed quickly.
+* The front end looks like a professional website thanks to Bulma and clear design plan.
+* Advanced back-end with 10 models is tested and working.
+* Nice to haves added such as likes and comments.

+### Challenges

-Managing expectations and features in the project were the largest challenge.
+* Managing expectations and features in the project was the largest challenge.
 There were many features people were wanting to create to make the project bigger but at the detriment to the robustness of the product.
-We changed the CSS framework we were using and underestimated how long styling would take.
+* We changed the CSS framework we were using and underestimated how long styling would take.
 Luckily we have managed scope creep and iceboxed a lot of features so finished the project with a buffer for issues.
+* There is an issue with the search function where the mapping brokes.
+We found it hard to isolate the cause of this issue.
+* We focused on the getting the desktop version site working and in hindsight, should have done mobile-first design.

+### Future Improvements

-Future improvements would be to install WebSocket when chatting instead of relying on a RESTful API that needs to be re-pulled to show new messages.
+* Future improvements would be to install WebSocket when chatting instead of relying on a RESTful API that needs to be re-pulled to show new messages.